Idle Roomers (1944 film): Plot

-The Stooges are bellhops at Hotel Snazzy Plaza, and pound each other in order to get some face time with an attractive woman (Christine McIntyre, in her debut appearance with the team).
-Unfortunately, she has an evil mean-tempered husband (Vernon Dent) who happens to excel in knife throwing.
-The husband is also secretly importing Lupe the Wolf Man (Duke York) who goes berserk when he hears music.
-Later on, when Curly is cleaning their room, he snaps on the radio, and the wolf man goes on the rampage.
-The stooges head for the elevator back to the lobby which contains the Wolf Man inside who is playing with the elevator switch which cause to crash through the roof and sends the trio and the Wolf Man high into the sky.
+As bellhops at the esteemed Hotel Snazzy Plaza, the Stooges find themselves entangled in a series of misadventures.
+Their initial aspiration to court an attractive woman on the premises is thwarted by the presence of her formidable and ill-tempered husband, proficient in the art of knife throwing.
+Complicating matters further is the clandestine importation of Lupe the Wolf Man, a creature prone to uncontrollable fits of rage upon hearing music.

+Subsequently, during Curly's routine cleaning of the couple's quarters, the inadvertent activation of a radio precipitates Lupe's violent rampage.
+In their frantic attempt to flee, the Stooges seek refuge in the hotel's elevator, unaware of the wolf man's presence.
+Manipulating the elevator controls, Lupe inadvertently propels the trio and himself skyward, resulting in a chaotic ascent through the elevator shaft.

 Production notes

 Filmed on November 17–20, 1943, the title Idle Roomers is a pun on "idle rumors."
 The plot device of bellhops pursuing the affections of an attractive female hotel guest would be used in the 1953 Woody Woodpecker cartoon Belle Boys.

 Idle Roomers marked the first appearance of regular Stooge co-star Christine McIntyre who would predominantly work with the team for the remainder of the series.

-Much of the ending, involving the elevator, seems copied from the 1921 Buster Keaton short, The Goat (1921 film).